FAQs

 What is IDOT’s land acquisition process?

 This brochure provides an overview of the land acquisition process.
-The land acquisition process cannot begin until the Phase I study is approved.
+The land acquisition process can begin once the Phase I Study is approved.